For those who absolutely need to visit their branch, we reveal which banks are open and when.

 Check the branch finder for the latest opening hours and some of the services you can sort out online or via the app.

-Lloyds has revealed its branches will remain open whenever possible between 9:30am to 3:30pm, Monday to Friday, although some branches may have different opening hours.
-Most branches won’t be open at the weekends until further notice.
+Lloyds has revealed its branches will remain open whenever possible between 9:30am and 2pm, Monday to Friday, although some branches may have different opening hours.
+No branches will be open at the weekends until further notice.

 Unfortunately, some banks may have closed temporarily.
 You can check if your local is closed by checking the branch locator.

-The bank suspended its mobile branch service during lockdown but now plans to re-introduce some routes on a phased basis following a full impact assessment.
+The bank suspended its mobile branch service during the first national lockdown but will re-introduce some routes on a phased basis following a full impact assessment.

 Lloyds says its branches will continue to offer a counter service for cash and cheques, as well as help vulnerable people and businesses in financial difficulty.

-Most Nationwide branches have remained open, but opening times vary – and some banks may be open on Saturdays.
+Most Nationwide branches have remained open, but opening times vary.

 Unfortunately, some local branches have closed as employees are self-isolating, so it’s recommended that you use the branch finder before venturing outside.